 FSANZ established the Allergen Collaboration in 2011 to strengthen engagement and collaboration among a range of stakeholders involved in managing food allergens.
 Members of the Collaboration, including food manufacturing, consumer and government representatives, meet to explore non-regulatory measures that can improve the management of food allergens.

-www.foodstandards.gov.au/ consumer/foodallergies/collaboration www.afgc.org.au
+www.foodstandards.gov.au/ consumer/foodallergies/collaboration farmers and regional communities and providing the highest quality products for Australians.

 Australian Food and Grocery Council (AFGC)